marlonbarrios/dark_enlightenment/README.md

 Dark Enlightenment Scroll is an experimental, AI-powered text generation and visualization application that creates poetic-critical texts exploring the intersection of technology, ideology, and power in speculative, synthetic worlds.
 The application generates unique, continuously scrolling manifestos that oscillate between critique and poetry, presented as an immersive full-screen canvas experience.

+**This application serves as a digital complement to a larger synthetic video and music installation**, extending the artistic experience beyond physical exhibition spaces into interactive, web-based environments.
+The text generation component works in dialogue with the broader multimedia installation, creating a networked ecosystem of AI-generated content that spans multiple media formats and platforms.

 ## Concept & Vision

 This project critiques the confluence of: